citp/privacy-policy-historical/j/jo/job/jobscdc.com.md

-> *The following text is extracted and transformed from the jobscdc.com privacy policy that was archived on 2012-11-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121127061112id_/http%3A//www.jobscdc.com/2011/06/jobscdc-privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jobscdc.com privacy policy that was archived on 2013-04-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130425131312id_/http%3A//www.jobscdc.com/2011/06/jobscdc-privacy-policy.html) for the most accurate reproduction.*

-# Privacy Policy - JobsCDC - Lowongan Kerja Terbaru November 2012 | BUMN & CPNS 2012
+# Privacy Policy - JobsCDC - Lowongan Kerja Terbaru April 2013 | BUMN & CPNS 2013

 **click + 1 button if you like this**